cupid-ide/cupid/nuopcdocs/idea.rst

 steps to modularize the code and remove dependencies to other models before beginning the NUOPC implementation.

-**The addition of NUOPC code to your model does not imply that your model must be run as a NUOPC component in all cases.**  Existing models retain their native modes of operation, and running your model in NUOPC mode becomes a configuration option.
+**The creation of a NUOPC cap does not mean that your model must always be run as a NUOPC component.**  Existing models can retain their native modes of operation, and running your model in NUOPC mode becomes a configuration option.